 In contrast, posts may have a shorter life span.
 Posts written several months or years ago may no longer be topical.
 The content evolves over time.
 It’s like producing a magazine in daily or weekly installments.

-The boundaries between blogs and websites are murky… although all blogs are a type of website, not all websites have blogs… But it’s always possible to add a blog to a website.
+The boundaries between blogging and websites are murky… although all blogs are a type of website, not all websites will have one.

 How Did Blogging Start?

-Blogs started out as online journals or personal diaries.
+It all started as online journals or personal diaries.
 It was a way for individuals to share information.
 The first ever was Links.net created by Justin Hall in 1994.

 At the time it wasn’t called a blog, just a personal homepage.